iizunats/iizuna/README.md

 *You can report bugs and discuss features on the GitHub issues page.*

-*To dive into the development, you can take a look at [the sample page](https://github.com/Nano1237/iizuna/tree/examples).*
+*To dive into the development you can take a look at [the sample page](https://github.com/Nano1237/iizuna/tree/examples).*
 *There you will find some simple example components and a ready to use build process.*

 [**Our wiki can be found here.**](https://github.com/Nano1237/iizuna/wiki)